The Plaza Seoul: History

-THE PLAZA was opened in October 1976 under the name "Seoul Plaza Hotel" and reopened in November 2010 as a luxury boutique hotel.
-The renovation of the Plaza was the first and largest full-scale business operation in the hotel industry, including front-facing, all rooms, food service, and lobby.
-The construction period took six months from May 2010 and the total construction cost is about 80 billion won.
-Uniquely, the Plaza Hotel distinguishes itself from the others by designing all the interior elements, including the exterior of the hotel, all the rooms and lobby exclusively with the Italian designer Guido Ciompi.
+THE PLAZA Seoul was opened in October 1976 under the name "Seoul Plaza Hotel" and reopened in November 2010 as a luxury boutique hotel.
+The renovation of the Plaza was the first and largest full-scale business operation in South Korea's hotel industry, including front-facing, all rooms, food service, and lobby.
+The construction period took six months from May 2010, and the total construction cost was about 80 billion won.
+The Plaza Hotel features designs on all interior elements, as well as hotel exteriors, all rooms, and lobby exclusively by Italian designer Guido Ciompi.

 Facilities

-THE PLAZA Seoul Hotel has 408 rooms, four restaurants offering international food, nine banquet halls that can serve as a venue for diverse events, and other facilities including a fitness center and spa.
+The hotel has 319 rooms, four restaurants offering international cuisines, nine banquet halls that can serve as venues for diverse events, and other facilities including a fitness center and spa.

+In popular culture

+The hotel appeared in 2024 South Korean film Exhuma as place of great location according to Pungsu.